CSC207-UofT/course-project-gitgarden/phase1/specification.md

     * Transaction History (Expansion 2)

-The controller (ServiceController) takes in the inputs of the UI and does one of two things:
+The controller (ServiceController) takes in the inputs of the Client.UI and does one of two things:
 - Accept the input
     * Makes the correct variable for the use case classes to use
 - Decline the input